rhanfo/rhanfo.github.io/README.md

 ## What Worked

 I managed to come away from this with a resume and bio page that I am pretty proud of.
-I learned that implementing the HTML was fairly straight-forward, but finding the right styling takes time.
+I learned that implementing the HTML is fairly straight-forward, but finding the right styling takes time.

 ## What Flopped

 My homepage is rather clunky.
 Moving forward, I think I would like to divide the webpage into two vertical columns occupied by the photo and text, respectively.
-I would also like to add some more interactive elements such as a side bar, buttons, and/or icons that can help users navigate my page in a more design-friendly manner.
-Moreover, mobile optimization certainly needs improvement.
+I would also like to add some more interactive elements so users can better navigate my page.
+Mobile optimization also certainly needs improvement.

 ## Collaboration